Image scaling options

 [click on the image above to view the original image (2048×2048) ]

-Let us consider the image above which is created in simple paint application on windows and we resized the image into 128×128 dimension with several algorithms
+Let us consider the image above which is created in a simple paint application on windows and we resized the image into 128×128 dimensions with several algorithms

 - java Nearest Neighbour (ImageIO)

 - Lanczos3 (QualityThumbnail.java – examples produced using JDeli)